sferik/t-ruby/README.md

 [sms]: https://support.twitter.com/articles/14020-twitter-sms-command

 ## Installation
+    # Requires Ruby :)
     gem install t

 ## Configuration

-Because Twitter requires OAuth for most of its functionality, you'll need to register a new application at <http://dev.twitter.com/apps/new>.
-Once you create your application make sure to set the "Application Type" to "Read, Write and Access direct messages", otherwise you won't be able to post status updates or send direct messages via the CLI.
+Twitter requires OAuth for most of its functionality, so you'll need to register a new application at <http://dev.twitter.com/apps/new>.
+Once you create your application, make sure to set your application's Access Level to "Read, Write and Access direct messages", otherwise you may receive an error that looks something like this:

+    Read-only application cannot POST

-Once you have registered your application, you'll be given a consumer key and secret, which you can use to authorize your Twitter account.
+Once you've successfully registered your application, you'll be given a consumer key and secret, which you can use to authorize your Twitter account.

     t authorize -c YOUR_CONSUMER_KEY -s YOUR_CONSUMER_SECRET

-This will direct you to a URL where you can authenticate to Twitter and then enter the returned PIN back into the terminal.
-Assuming that works, you'll be authorized to use `t` as that user.
-To authorize multiple accounts, simply repeat the last step while signed in to Twitter as a different user.
+This command directs you to a URL where you can sign-in to Twitter and then enter the returned PIN back into the terminal.
+If you type the PIN correctly, you should now be authorized authorized to use `t` as that user.
+To authorize multiple accounts, simply repeat the last step, signing into Twitter as a different user.

-You can see a list of all the accounts you've authorized.
+You can see a list of all the accounts you've authorized by typing the command:

     t accounts

+The output of which will be structured like this:

     sferik
       UDfNTpOz5ZDG4a6w7dIWj